UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 -  RDFa metadata is no longer required in `index.html`

--  The  `datacite.xml` is now in a /metadata Directory, this is to align with the [ResearchObject] project.
-Note: an earlier version of this spec mistakenly said here that the CATALOG.json file in in metadata as well, but it is not.
+-  The  `datacite.xml` is now in a `/metadata` Directory, this is to align with the [ResearchObject] project.
+NOTE: an earlier version of this spec mistakenly said here in the changes section that the CATALOG.json file in in metadata as well, but it is not.
 It is the root on the basis that it is easier for people to discover there, and there is nothing in the [BagIt] spec that prohibits tag files being in the root.

 - The spec now references the [SPAR] ontologies for terms which are not available in [schema.org].